-What Bulk and Periodical Mailers Need to Know about the New USPS "Flat Tray" Rule
+What Bulk and Periodical Mailers Need to Know about the USPS "Flat Tray" Rule

 Effective January 22, 2023, USPS has changed the way "flats" are prepared for Marketing Mail (bulk mail) and Periodical Class mail rates.
 Mailers are required to use "flat trays" (also called "tubs") instead of sacks to submit flats.

 Previously, Marketing Mail mailers have been required to use sacks (or, in some case, letter trays) for flats.
 Periodical Class mailers have had the option of preparing sacks using either flat trays or sacks, but are no longer allowed to use sacks.
-(There are some exceptions and a short grace period ... see below.)
+(There are some exceptions ... see below.)

 - Unlike sacks, flat trays must be strapped shut, so you need to order strapping materials.
 (NOT provided by USPS.)